Hotel de Wereld: World War II background

-When British Field Marshal Montgomery reached Lübeck and the Baltic Sea in the beginning of May 1945, the German troops in Denmark and part of The Netherlands were isolated from their homebase.
+When British Field Marshal Montgomery reached Lübeck and the Baltic Sea in the beginning of May 1945, the German troops in Denmark and part of the Netherlands were isolated from their homebase.
 Without major fights, they surrendered to Montgomery on May 4 at Lüneburg Heath.

 On 5 May 1945 the negotiation for the surrender of the Germans in the Netherlands took place in the hotel.
 I Canadian Corps commander Lieutenant-General Charles Foulkes, accompanied by Canadian Brigadier-General George Kitching and Prince Bernhard of the Netherlands, accepted the capitulation of Oberbefehlshaber Niederlande German commander-in-chief Generaloberst Johannes Blaskowitz, who was accompanied by German Generalleutnant Paul Reichelt.
 On 6 May 1945 (no typewriter had been available the previous day), the official signing of the capitulation document took place in the auditorium of Rijks Landbouw Hoogeschool, next door to the hotel.
-Photos can be seen here.
 The pen used to sign can be seen in the local museum the Casteelse poort (English: Castles gate).

 By 1975 the hotel was fully restored.
-The restored Hotel was opened by H.R.H.
+The restored hotel was opened by H.R.H.
 Prince Bernhard, who represented the Netherlands at the capitulation in 1945.

-On 8 July 1945 the bronze plaque was attached to the wall of the hotel by the Canadians.
+On 8 July 1945 a bronze plaque was attached to the wall of the hotel by the Canadians.
 On 9 July Prince Bernhard unveiled the plaque which was given by General Foulkes to remember the capitulation act signed in Wageningen.